Accelerating Polarization via Alphabet Extension: Balanced TECs Hoard Edge Mass

-\begin{thm}[trapping region] If $W$ is balanced and edge-heavy, then its children are edge-heavy. \end{thm}
+\begin{theorem}[trapping region] If $W$ is balanced and edge-heavy, then its children are balanced and edge-heavy. \end{theorem}

-A proof of the theorem is in \cref{pf:trap}.
-The theorem implies that all descendants of an edge-heavy are edge-heavy.
-For a TEC that is not edge-heavy, its descendants will still become ``edge-heavier'' by the following theorem.
+A proof of \cref{thm:trap-Q} is in \cref{pf:trap-Q}.
+The theorem implies that all descendants of an edge-heavy TEC are edge-heavy.
+For a TEC that is not edge-heavy, its descendants will become ``edge-heavier'' by the following lemma.